Martin Van Buren

 With Jackson's strong support and the organizational strength of the Democratic Party, Van Buren successfully ran for president in the 1836 presidential election.
 However, his popularity soon eroded because of his response to the Panic of 1837, which centered on his Independent Treasury system, a plan under which the federal government of the United States would store its funds in vaults rather than in banks.
 More conservative Democrats and Whigs in Congress ultimately delayed Van Buren's plan from being implemented until 1840.
 His presidency was further marred by the costly Second Seminole War and his refusal to admit Texas to the Union as a slave state.
 In 1840, he lost his re-election bid to William Henry Harrison.
-While Van Buren is praised for anti-slavery stances, in historical rankings, historians and political scientists often rank him as an average or below-average U.S. president, due to his handling of the Panic of 1837.
+While Van Buren is praised for anti-slavery stances, in historical rankings, historians and political scientists often rank him as a below-average U.S. president, due to his handling of the Panic of 1837.

 He was initially the leading candidate for the Democratic Party's nomination again in 1844, but his continued opposition to the annexation of Texas angered Southern Democrats, leading to the nomination of James K. Polk.
-Growing opposed to slavery, Van Buren was the newly formed Free Soil Party's presidential nominee in 1848, and his candidacy helped Whig nominee Zachary Taylor defeat Democrat Lewis Cass.
+Van Buren grew increasingly opposed to slavery, and was the presidential nominee of the newly formed Free Soil Party in the 1848 United States presidential election, and his candidacy helped Whig nominee Zachary Taylor defeat Democrat Lewis Cass.
 Worried about sectional tensions, Van Buren returned to the Democratic Party after 1848 but was disappointed with the pro-southern presidencies of Franklin Pierce and James Buchanan.

 During the American Civil War, Van Buren was a War Democrat who supported the policies of President Abraham Lincoln, a Republican.
-He died of asthma at his home in Kinderhook in 1862, aged 79.
+Van Buren died of asthma at his home in Kinderhook in 1862, aged 79.